DOORM4T/foundry-digitalocean/README.md

 1. Clone this repository to your local machine.
 2. Generate a Personal Access Token with read and write access to DigitalOcean your account.
+3. Create an SSH key named "terraform" in your DigitalOcean account.
-3. Generate a FoundryVTT presigned URL through your FoundryVTT account.
+4. Generate a FoundryVTT presigned URL through your FoundryVTT account.
 Note that this URL expires after 300 seconds

    Run the following script and paste the URL into the prompt: